Lzrmed/alx-pre_course/README.md

-my first readme is updated
+my first readme is update